 If an event is not being triggered, first check the event’s history.

-Example 1.20.
-AppleScript showing event history and additional information.
+pmctl and via AppleScript; use the AppleScript below to showing event history and additional information.

 tell application "Power Manager" set myEventName to "Evening" -- change to the event name tell the Event Store properties of (history for event with id (active ID of event myEventName)) end tell end tell

-Use Apple's Console.app application to view Power Manager's log.
+Use the Console.app application to view Power Manager’s log.
 Look for lines mentioning events being triggered and performed.
 Each time an event is performed, it is noted in the log.

 The event may be triggered but not performed.
 This can happen if conditions block the performance, or if the actions encounter a problem while performing.
 Blocking conditions and action errors are both noted in the log.